Rent in Germany: hot & cold

-You finally convinced a landlord to rent you a flat.
-You !
+You finally convinced a landlord to let you a flat in Berlin.
+You!
 Among the 100 people that applied for the same flat, he has chosen you.
 Take time to say thanks to the Big Guy up there and ask yourself the question :

 Rent in Germany is usually presented as “kalt” (cold) or “warm”